Do I Need To Treat Water Damage?

 And this corrosion starts a vicious cycle.

 Once your pipes corrode, they can form leaks.
-These leaks will make your water damage problem worse, which can lead to even more leaks.
+These leaks will worsen your water damage problem, leading to even more leaks.
 And if your sewage pipes start to leak, you’ll have an even more serious problem on your hands.

 Trying to repair all these leaks can get expensive.
 It’s a better idea to take care of any water damage right away before it has a chance to make anything worse.